omegacms/container/README.md

 ## Contributing

-If you'd like to contribute to the OmegaCMS Routing package, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the OmegaCMS Container package, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License